fattorib/picograd/README.md

 # MiniNN

-MiniNN is a small neural network library.
+MiniNN is a (mini) neural network library.
 It is an Automatic Differentiation library with basic neural network code.

 # Implemented